izik-adio/TaskNex/README.md

-# WebDoer - Task Manager
+# TaskNex

-WebDoer is a dynamic task management web app designed for efficiency and style.
+TaskNex is a dynamic task management web app designed for efficiency and style.
 Organize your life effortlessly with features like drag-and-drop, priority levels, and a sleek dark mode.
 While it's still in development and not all features are implemented, it's already shaping up to be a powerful tool.

 ## Key Features